-- Leave the job as it is and employ only workers who can fit into the system - Leave the job as it is, but pay workers more so that they will better accept the situation. - Mechanize and automate routine jobs so that the labour that is unhappy with the job is no longer needed. - Redesign jobs to have the attributes desired by people. - Redesign organizations to have the environment desired by people (that is, strike a balance between the human and the technical imperatives).
+• leave the job as it is and employ only workers who can fit into the system,

+- leave the job as it is, but pay workers more so that they will better accept the situation, - mechanise and automate routine jobs so that the worker that is unhappy with the job is no longer needed, - redesign jobs to have the attributes desired by people, - redesign organisations to have the environment desired by people (that is, strike a balance between the human and the technical imperatives).

-3.1.1.
-HUMANIZED JOBS
+3.1.1 Humanised Jobs

-Jobs are designed to have "a human face" or be succinctly humanized to achieve the following:
+Jobs are designed to have "a human face" or be succinctly humanised to achieve the following:

-- To serve the higher order needs of worker as well as their basic needs - To seek to employ higher skills or workers and to provide an environment that enables them to improve their skills. - To ensure that the work does not have excessive disfunctional conditions - To ensure that worker humanness is not damage or degraded. - To enable workers perform other life role such as citizen, spouse, and parent.
+- to serve the higher order needs of worker as well as their basic needs. - to seek to employ higher skills or workers and to provide an environment that enables them to improve their skills, - to ensure that the work does not have excessive dysfunctional conditions, - to ensure that worker humanness is not damage or degraded, - to enable workers perform other life role such as citizen, spouse, and parent.

-3.2.
-JOB ENRICHMENT
+3.2 Job Enrichment

-Job enrichment can be seen in the context of modern efforts aimed at creating humanized jobs.
-It refers to those motivators added to the job so that it become more rewarding.
+Job enrichment can be seen in the context of modern efforts aimed at creating humanised jobs.
+It refers to those motivators added to the job so that it becomes more rewarding.

 Job enrichment is interchangeably used with the term job enlargement but job enrichment is more behavioural while enlargement widens the scope and variety of duties to build the role of the worker.
 Job enrichment involves:

-- Increasing the physical or motor tasks involved in the job - Adding cognitive
+- increasing the physical or motor tasks involved in the job,

+- adding cognitive activities and

-Affective activities.
+- adding affective activities.